vcokltfre/tutorial-old/content/tutorial/10-embeds.md

 date: 2021-02-17T12:49:20Z
 ---

 Nice!
 You're already 10 parts in, good job!
 In this part I'm going to show you all about embeds.
-I won't show the embeds in tandem with the actual bot, since we're focusing on creating them, but to send them you can use the method presented in [part 9](./part9.md).
+I won't show the embeds in tandem with the actual bot, since we're focusing on creating them, but to send them you can use the method presented in [09 - What Did That Message Say?](/tutorial/09-snipe#).

 For this part I'll assume that you have imported discord at the top of your file.

 ## Creating an Embed

-Createing an embed is a simple as instantiating an Embed object like this:
+Creating an embed is a simple as instantiating an `Embed` object like this:

 ```py
 embed = discord.Embed()